-Table 11 | SC-Math6 Model Reasoning Level.
+Table 9 | SC-Math6 Model Reasoning Level.
 "R Level" stands for Reasoning Level, "Comp.
 Score" stands for Comprehensive Score, "Reas.
 Steps Score" stands for Reasoning Steps Score, and "OvrAcc Score" stands for Overall Accuracy Score.

-questions of LiveCodeBench are selected from the period between September 1st, 2023, and April 1st, 2024.
+We further share more results in Figure 5 on HumanEval and LiveCodeBench, where the questions of LiveCodeBench are selected from the period between September 1st, 2023, and April 1st, 2024.
 As shown in the figure, DeepSeek-V2 Chat (RL) demonstrates considerable proficiency in LiveCodeBench, achieving a Pass@1 score that even surpasses some giant models.
 This performance highlights the strong capability of DeepSeek-V2 Chat (RL) in tackling live coding tasks.